Annual Technical Report 2007 on Patent Information Activities submitted by Georgia (SCIT/ATR/PI/2007/GE)

 IV.
 Search file establishment and upkeep

 All documents are maintained in the Office library on paper.
-They are kept as numerical and classified collections which are regularly updated.
+They are kept as numerical and classified collections which are regularly updated and reclassified.

 Various Official Bulletins from other International Property Offices of the world are also kept in the library.